Table of Contents Search for printer HOME

 16. "Dialogue between Phil Thompson and Ed Lorenz," 31 July 1986, copies at National Center for Atmospheric Research, Boulder, CO; Gleick (1987) 1295, pp. 11-18.
 BACK

 17. Lorenz (1963), pp. 130, 141.
-This paper, now considered a classic, was not noticed by mathematicians for nearly a decade; like nearly all the stories in these essays, there is a lot more to this one, especially work by a number of other mathematicians.
+This paper, now considered a classic, was not noticed by mathematicians for nearly a decade.
+Like nearly all the stories in these essays, there is a lot more to this one, notably work by Barry Saltzman and other mathematicians.
 For additional details, see Dalmedico (2001).
 BACK

 18. His term for arbitrary was "aperiodic."
 Lorenz (1964); Gleick (1987), pp. 21-31, 168-169.
 BACK